 14 to 18 g/dl for adult men, and

 Why do Hb levels drop?

-Anaemia is a result of impaired production or excessive loss of RBCs.
+Anemia is a result of impaired production or excessive loss of RBCs.
 Sudden excessive blood loss due to any cause like trauma or surgery can lead to anaemia, but is easily corrected by replacing the lost volume.
 More common causes of anaemia due to blood loss are a result of more chronic and less severe bleeding like menstruation and gastro intestinal bleeding from ulcers and other diseases of the digestive tract.

 However, more often anaemia is a result of inadequate production of RBCs either due to nutritional deficiency of iron, folic acid, vitamin C, and vitamin B12, or less frequently due to diseases affecting the bone marrow (RBCs are produced in the bone marrow) like cancer, kidney problems, arthritis, diabetes etc.